Iron-Deficiency Anemia in Children

 In most cases, anemia is diagnosed with simple blood tests.
 Routine anemia screening is done because anemia is common in children and they often have no symptoms.

-- The AAP recommends anemia screening with a hemoglobin blood test for all infants at 12 months of age.
+- The AAP recommends anemia screening with a hemoglobin blood test for all infants at 12 months.
 The screening should also include a risk assessment.
 This is a group of questions to find risk factors for iron-deficiency anemia.
 Risk factors include feeding problems, poor growth, and special healthcare needs.

 - If the hemoglobin level is low, more blood tests are done.